openml-labs/gama/docs/source/technical_guide/logging.rst

 In order to preserve this folder (e.g. to later construct different ensembles or later analysis), specify `keep_cache=True` when calling `fit`.

 **File: gama.log**: This file contains all information about the optimization process, and by default is not removed.
-As described in `Log Visualization`_ this file can be used to generate visualizations about the optimization process.
+As described in :ref:`visualization` this file can be used to generate visualizations about the optimization process.
-If you wish to have the file be automatically deleted, specify `keep_analysis_log=False` when initializing a GAMA object, as per the `Examples`_.
+You can use the `keep_analysis_log` hyperparameter to specify the desired location and name of the log, or set it to `None` to prevent it being produced in the first place.